hackforla/website/.github/ISSUE_TEMPLATE/Mobile_responsiveness.md

 ### Action Items
 Design:
-- [ ] Check the mobile responsiveness of the page (use your mobile to do it)
+- [ ] Check the mobile responsiveness of the page (use your mobile to do it ;) )
-- [ ] If there are any bugs, edit this issue and list all the bugs with screenshots in the Overview section.
-If there is more than 1 bug, duplicate this issue and create one bug/issue.
+- [ ] If there is any bug, edit this issue and list the bug with screenshots in the Overview section above :arrow_up:. _You have more than one bug? duplicate this issue and create one issue per bug.
-- [ ] List all the changes to implement to correct the bug (eg: resizing..) in the development action items below. (don't hesitate to create 1 checkbox for each changes)
+- [ ] List all the changes to implement to correct the bug (eg: resizing..) in the development action items below :arrow_down:. (don't hesitate to create 1 checkbox for each changes)
+- [ ] Put the issue(s) in the review column to check the faisability with the devs.

 Development
 - [ ] Implement the following changes : "_list your changes here_ "